-They’re struggling to cope with their emotions, and it hurts them to face their pain; however, they can manage their symptoms best if they know what they are.
+They struggle to cope with their emotions, and it hurts them to face their pain; however, they can manage their symptoms if they know what they are.
 The key to getting the right diagnosis is noticing that the symptoms have lasted over two years.
-Once that determination has been made, it’s clear that the individual has Dysthymia.
+Once that determination has been made, it’s possible that the individual has Dysthymia.

 Depression and Isolation

 A tricky part of depression is that the person experiencing it tends to isolate from their loved ones.
 If you’re depressed, you may not want to see people that you care about because you’re not feeling well emotionally.
-That’s why it’s imperative to seek treatment.
+That is why it’s imperative to seek treatment.

 People who are suffering from depression need to get help.
-Depression if left untreated can lead to severe consequences, including ending one’s life.
-There’s hope if the individual receives treatment, and one of the best ways to get help is by seeing a therapist or counselor.
+If left untreated, it can lead to severe consequences, including suicide.
+There is hope if the individual receives treatment, and one of the best forms of treatment is seeing a therapist or counselor.